 Plans are longer versions of the idea statement and design (which are often part of the introduction to the idea plan).

-This clarity comes from the actionable detail that sits under the big idea.
-To organise this detail in an engaging, compelling way, you need storytelling skills to bring the idea plan to life for the audience.
+This clarity comes from the actionable detail behind the big idea.
+You use your storytelling skills to bring the idea plan to life in an engaging, compelling way

 Idea Generation - Who?